mbalcerzak/county_covid_dashboard/README.md

 # COVID-19 Dashboard

-Built to visualise various team's predictions for selected counties in the USA
+Built to visualise various team's predictions for selected counties in the USA and current vaccination rates in that area